Resources

 Yangzhi Zhao

-VP of Product, Dizzion
+VP of Product & Marketing, Dizzion

-Yangzhi 'Z' Zhao is the VP of Product at Dizzion responsible for product management, product marketing, product enablement, and GTM strategy.
+Yangzhi 'Z' Zhao is the VP of Product & Marketing at Dizzion responsible for product management, product marketing, product enablement, and GTM strategy.
 With over 15 years in the end-user computing (EUC) industry, Z started his career at Citrix.
 There, within the consulting service organization, he supported hundreds of clients with their Citrix deployments as a Field Architect.
 After leaving Citrix, Z served as SVP of Business Development at Cloud Nine, a NYC-based consulting firm specializing in EUC.
 Prior to joining Dizzion in June 2023 (as part of the acquisition and merger with Frame), he was the Director of Product for Frame at Nutanix.
 An alumnus of the University of Michigan, Z currently lives in the Metro Detroit area with his wife and son.

 More about the author